- Scientists and physicians who hold or are candidates for an MD, PhD, ScD or equivalent professional degree are eligible.

 - The prospective fellow must determine in advance the fellowship location and identify a proposed mentor, all of which will be considered along with the fellow’s own qualifications and research plan, in the review and selection process.

-- Fellowships of 1 or 2 years duration will be available.
+- Fellowships of one or two years duration will be available.

-- Fellowships of shorter duration than 1 year will be considered only under special circumstances, which must be detailed in the application process.
+- Fellowships of a shorter duration than one year will be considered only under special circumstances, which must be detailed in the application process.

 - In most circumstances, fellowships will be initiated to coincide with the fall academic year initiation.

-- The fellowship must be initiated (all paper work submitted to the administrator; move to training venue complete; work actively beginning) within 6 months of the receipt of an award letter from ECTRIMS or within 6 months of the completion of the doctoral degree for fellows who apply for and receive an ECTRIMS fellowship while still in pursuing their doctoral degree.
-Any exceptions to this must be approved by the ECTRIMS fellowship program (email@example.com).
+- The fellowship must be initiated (all paperwork submitted to the administrator; move to train venue complete; work actively beginning) within 6 months of the receipt of an award letter from ECTRIMS or within six months of the completion of the doctoral degree for fellows who apply for and receive an ECTRIMS fellowship while still pursuing their doctoral degree.
+Any exceptions to this must be approved by the ECTRIMS fellowship programme (firstname.lastname@example.org).